rezozero/starting-blocks/README.md

 You can look at the `src/main.js` file to see an instanciation example with few parameters.

+### Caching responses

+By default, the router will use a JS object cache to store and fetch AJAX responses once they’ve been successful.
+You can disable this feature with `useCache` router option.

 ## Docs

 To generate documentation, you’ll at least NodeJS v4.4 and to install ESDoc.